rackerlabs/design-system/_docs/style/text-conventions/date-time.md

 You can show time by using either the 24-hour or 12-hour clock.

-- If the Control Panel that you're documenting shows or uses the 12-hour clock, then be consistent with the interface and use the 12-hour clock.
+- If the control panel that you're documenting shows or uses the 12-hour clock, then be consistent with the interface and use the 12-hour clock.
 - The 24-hour clock is the preferred format for international audiences and the format used in most computer systems, so use the 24-hour clock when possible.

 {% endcolumn %}